-Although your child's habits may bother or even worry you, relax.
+Although these habits may bother or even worry you, relax.
 In most cases, a habit is just a phase in the normal developmental process and is not cause for alarm.

 What's a Habit?

-A habit is a pattern of behavior that's repeated, and the person usually isn't even aware of it.
-Although kids may be blissfully unaware of a habit, their parents aren't so lucky.
+A habit is a pattern of behavior that's repeated, and the child doing it usually isn't even aware of it.
+But while kids may be blissfully unaware of a habit, their parents aren't so lucky.

-And if your little one usually has one hand stuffed in the mouth and the other entwined in the hair, don't be surprised: Habits tend to occur in clusters.
+And if your little one usually has one hand stuffed in the mouth and the other entwined in the hair, don't be surprised: Habits tend to happen in clusters.